Family Law Divorce Solicitors Liverpool

-Divorce and the breakdown of family relationships is one of the most stressful times – we are here to help.
+Divorce and the breakdown of family relationships is one of the most stressful and difficult times – we are here to help.
 It affects your personal happiness and health and also has implications on the financial position of you and your children.
-At Maria Fogg Family Law we provide a full range of services in respects of a divorce, financial matters and child matters.
+At Maria Fogg Family Law firm, we provide a full range of services with respect to a divorce.
+This includes financial matters and child matters.

-There is only one ground for a divorce “the marriage has irretrievably broken down” and to prove this the Petition must use one of five factors:
+There is only one legal ground for a divorce “the marriage has irretrievably broken down”.

-A Divorce can take 4-6 months or longer if there are financial matters to be resolved.
-A Divorce is a relatively straight forward procedure if your estranged spouse cooperates with the divorce.
-Generally neither party has to attend Court for the divorce.
+From April 2022, a divorce will take a minimum of 6 months.
+A divorce is a relatively straightforward procedure if your estranged spouse cooperates with the divorce.
+Generally, neither party has to attend Court for the divorce.

-It may be prudent to resolve financial matter before applying for a divorce as upon Decree Absolute your marriage ends and so to do many rights you have under the Inheritance Rules.
+It may be prudent to resolve financial matters before applying for a divorce.
+This is because upon Final Decree your marriage ends and, therefore, so do many rights you previously had under the Inheritance Rules.
 As well as your rights with regards to Insurance Policies and Pension Provisions.

-Judicial separation is the same procedure as Divorce except with Judicial Separation the Court grants a Decree of Judicial Separation and not a Decree Absolute for a Divorce.
-With Judicial Separation the parties remain married to each other and cannot remarry.
-The grounds for Judicial Separation are the same as Divorce.
+Judicial separation is the same procedure as divorce, except the Court grants a Decree of Judicial Separation.
+This is instead of a Final Decree for a divorce.
+With Judicial Separation, the parties remain married to each other and cannot remarry.
 Spouses can apply for Judicial Separation at any time and within one year of the marriage.

-At Maria Fogg Family Law we can advise you as to the legal implications of Judicial Separation.
+At Maria Fogg Family Law, we can advise you on the legal implications of Judicial Separation.

 Dissolution of Civil Partnerships

 Civil Partnerships are governed by the Civil Partnership Act 2004.
 As with married couples, civil partners cannot apply for Dissolution within the first year of the Civil Partnership.
-There is only one ground for a dissolution that is that the Civil Partnership has irretrievably broken down and to prove this the Petitioner must use one of the 4 factors:
+There is only one ground for a dissolution that is that the Civil Partnership has irretrievably broken down.

-At Maria Fogg Family Law we can provide you with full expert legal aid and advice regarding divorce, as well as Judicial Separation and Dissolution of Civil Partnerships.
+At Maria Fogg Family Law, we can provide you with full expert legal aid and advice regarding divorce, as well as Judicial Separation and Dissolution of Civil Partnerships.

 Please contact us for further information and advice from our family law solicitors in Liverpool.